- May 23rd-24th, 2023

 Just as cities around the world move on from COVID’s disruption, they’re getting slammed with new challenges, from an uncertain economy to climate change.
 Modern, sustainable mobility has emerged as a key engine for economic and environmental resilience for the long term — for both governments and businesses.
 How efficiently the public and private sectors build those mobility systems is more important than ever.

-The Global Mobility Executive Forum — an event under the High Patronage of Emmanuel Macron, president of the French Republic — convenes senior leaders from business, academia, and financial, public, and social institutions to build the future of mobility together.
+The Global Mobility Executive Forum — an event under the High Patronage of Emmanuel Macron, president of the French Republic — convened senior leaders from business, academia, and financial, public, and social institutions to build the future of mobility together.

 - What sustainable mobility means for smart cities